A zoomed in portion of the map. In the center is a city labled Manaháhtaan(New York)

 How does this actually affect things?

 Most importantly to me, my life has been made better and I arguably only exist thanks to this great mosaic.
-My own mother is an immigrant from France, and I've benefited greatly from the culture of tolerance I live in.
+My history teacher, my neighbor and even my own mother are all immigrants, and I've benefited greatly from the culture of tolerance I live in.
 At a time where transphobia is rampant, countless rights are being rolled back, and demonization of queer identity, I've been wholly sheltered from it all by virtue of simple geography.
 And I have to be thankful for that.

 Conclusion